servalproject/batphone/CURRENT-RELEASE.md

 Warnings
 --------

-Serval Mesh version 0.91 is **EXPERIMENTAL SOFTWARE**.
+Serval Mesh is **EXPERIMENTAL SOFTWARE**.
 It has not yet reached version 1.0, and is intended for pre-production, demonstration purposes only.
 It may not work as advertised, it may lose or alter messages and files that it carries, it may consume a lot of space, speed and battery, and it may crash unexpectedly.

+The Serval Mesh "Connect" screen allows you to connect to other Serval Mesh devices that provide their own access points.
+If you do so, **this will cut off normal Wi-Fi network access** while Serval Mesh is running, and services like Google Updates, E-mail, social media and other notifications may not work, or if you have a mobile data plan, **may cost you money.**

+On the Serval Mesh "Connect" screen, connecting to any network marked "HotSpot" will put your device's Wi-Fi into [Access Point mode][].  **This will give nearby devices access to your mobile data plan, and COULD COST YOU MONEY.**

-Serval Mesh requests [root permission][] (super-user) on your Android device in order to put Wi-Fi into [Ad-Hoc mode][].
-If you grant super-user permission to Serval Mesh, then it will take control of your device's Wi-Fi and use it to contact other Serval Mesh devices in the vicinity.  **This will cut off normal Wi-Fi network access.**
+On the Serval Mesh "Connect" screen, connecting to any network marked "Mesh" will request [root permission][] (super-user) on your Android device in order to put Wi-Fi into [Ad-Hoc mode][].
+If you grant super-user permission to Serval Mesh, **this will cut off normal Wi-Fi network access** while Serval Mesh is running, and services like Google Updates, E-mail, social media and other notifications may not work, or if you have a mobile data plan, **may cost you money.**

-If your device has no root access or if you deny super-user permission to Serval Mesh, or if no other Ad-Hoc mode devices are nearby, then Serval Mesh will revert to using Wi-Fi in the normal Client mode.
-This should not interrupt conventional network access, but it could do so.
-If there is no nearby access point like a home Wi-Fi router or public hot-spot then Serval Mesh will put your device's Wi-Fi into [Access Point mode][] (turn on personal hotspot).  **This will give nearby devices access to your mobile data plan, and COULD COST YOU MONEY.**

 Serval Mesh telephony is a “best effort” service, primarily intended for when conventional telephony is not possible or cost effective, and **MUST NOT BE